 Vegetarian and Vegan Foods in Greece

 A selection of great choice vegetarian and vegan foods to try in Greece is detailed below.
-This is not exhaustive, and I will keep adding more suggestions to this list as and when I discover new things!
+This is not exhaustive.
+The list will be updated periodically.

 Greek Fava (Yellow Split Pea Puree)